Cervical Screening and Abnormalities

 A broader cytobrush is used to obtain a wider endocervical and ectocervical sample by introducing the forward tip into the endocervical canal and twisting the brush around.
 The outer parts of the brush pick up cells from the ectocervical area.

-Whilst taking a pap smear, it is important to be able to visualise all of the cervix.
-This is important because Pap smears are not very good at identifying cervical cancer, but a visual examination will likely identify a potentially malignant lesion that needs biopsy for diagnosis, even if the Pap smear is normal.
+Whilst obtaining a sample of cervical cells, it is important to be able to visualise all of the cervix.
+This is important because screening tests are not very good at identifying cervical cancer, but a visual examination will likely identify a potentially malignant lesion that needs biopsy for diagnosis, even if the CST is normal.

 The prepared slides are examined under a microscope by specially trained pathologist called cytologists.
 In Australia, the slide will be examined by two cytologists and a report produced that will reflect an agreed position on the normality or otherwise of the specimen.